devcontainers-contrib/features/README.md

 very similar to NPM's `package.json` and `dependencies` object, just with the addition of an `options` object.

-📚 Make sure to inspect each feature for feature-specific options
+📚 Make sure to inspect each feature for feature-specific options \
+⚠️ We only officially support [debian](https://hub.docker.com/_/debian)-based images

 ```json
 {